mohlsen/testcafe-examples/examples/unhandled-exception-promise/README.md

 });
 ```

-Maybe this is not an issue per se, but is just a new feature request?
+Maybe this is not an issue per se, but is just a new feature request for a test or fixture timeout flag?

 For this example test, run the following:
 `npx testcafe chrome examples/unhandled-exception-promise`